|

 Ferry connection itineraries change in different seasons but Lesvos usually has daily ferry services to and from Aivali, Alexandroupoli, Andros, Chios, Kavala, Kos, Limnos, Psara, Rhodes, Samos and Syros.

-There are also ferry connections with Turkey.
+Lesvos holiday travellers also have ferry connections with Turkey.

 The airport of Lesvos is about eight kilometres from Mytilini.